jimmaaay/Portfolio/site/content/portfolio/webrtc-app.md

 listImage: /img/portfolio/webrtc-app/list-image.png
 ---

 This project was an experiment using WebRTC.
 The app allows for you to talk to another person over WebRTC this means that no chat messages ever touch a server.
-A STUN server is initially used to get the connection details which you then send to the other person ( probably using another chat app ).
+A STUN server is initially used to get the connection details which you then send to the other person (probably using another chat app).

-I plan on imporving this app by adding file sharing capabilities & multi person chat.
+I plan on imporving this app by adding file sharing capabilities & multi person chat support.